mcdurdin/msgmon/README.md

     - Add filtering on window visibility, enabled state
     - Add row highlight filters
     - Reset filter button in dialog doesn't work
+    - Apply button in Filter should be A&pply.
+    - Remove filter should fill the parameter controls with the removed data
   - Link to MSDN on WM_*?
   - Highlight window in window tree when clicking on hwnd